-The security control objectives established for our annual audit are designed to satisfy the stringent security requirements and audits mandated by the corporate clients and government agencies we serve.
+The security control objectives established for our annual audit are designed to satisfy the stringent security requirements and audits mandated by the corporate clients, healthcare service providers, and government agencies we serve.

 At the heart of our secure data recovery environment is a self-defending network, protected by a “defense-in-depth” architecture that includes firewalls, intrusion protection systems, managed security services, and 24/7 real-time monitoring.
 Verified in our annual SOC 2 Type II security audit to be “a formidable defense” for the information and data that it hosts.

 In addition to providing the highest level of data security in the data recovery industry today, DriveSavers Data Recovery offers a High Security Service that adheres to U.S. Government protocols and a Forensics Service that supports law enforcement agencies and other legal entities in the United States and abroad.

 Every service option offered by DriveSavers Data Recovery meets the data loss prevention and data security/data privacy protocols mandated within SOX, GLBA and HIPAA.